basho-labs/little_riak_book/en/03-developers.md

 curl -XDELETE 'http://localhost:8098/riak/people/DNQGJY0KtcHMirkidasA066yj5V'
 ```

 A deleted object in Riak is internally marked as deleted, by writing a marker known as a *tombstone*.
-Later, another process called a *reaper* clears the marked objects from the backend (possibly, the reaper may be turned off).
+Unless configured otherwise, another process called a *reaper* will later finish deleting the marked objects.

 This detail isn't normally important, except to understand two things:

-1. In Riak, a *delete* is actually a *write*, and should be considered as such when calculating read/write ratios.
+1. In Riak, a *delete* is actually a *read* and a *write*, and should be considered as such when calculating read/write ratios.
 2. Checking for the existence of a key is not enough to know if an object exists.
-You might be reading a key between a delete and a reap.
-You must read for tombstones.
+You might be reading a key after it has been deleted, so you should check for tombstone metadata.

 <h4>Lists</h4>